openplans/openblock-old/docs/install/aws.rst

 click "Launch Instance".
 Click "Community AMIs", and in the search box, type in "ami-e59b588c".
 Select the OpenBlock AMI that comes up, then continue through the wizard until your instance is launched.
-You can leave all options at their default values unless you know what you're doing.
+You can leave all options at their default values (except the security group) unless you know what you're doing.

+.. admonition:: Security groups

+  Note that the default security group has *all* ports closed.
+You can modify your default security group, or create a new one; either way you *must* add the SSH and HTTP rules to open ports 22 and 80.
+  Otherwise you won't be able to connect to your new instance at all.

 As part of the setup, you'll be prompted to create a key pair.
 It's very important that you save the PEM file that it prompts you to